 Along with this, if you look out at low tide you may spot one of the many ships wrecked on this stretch of coastline.

-You will find Stockton Beach north of the city across the Hunter river.
-If traveling by car, you will need to drive in a little bit of a loop inland to cross the Tyne Bridge, if traveling by foot, jump on the Stockton-Newcastle ferry at Queens Wharf in the city centre for a 5min journey across the water.
+You will find Stockton Beach north of the city across the Hunter River.
+If traveling by car, you will need to drive in a little bit of a loop inland to cross the Tyne Bridge, if traveling by foot, jump on the Stockton-Newcastle ferry at Queens Wharf in the city center for a 5-minute journey across the water.

 2. Go Sandboarding in Port Stephens